qihuan0909/EMDB-Database-Tools-Local-Editor/README.md

 ### Privacy, safety, and limitations

 - EMDB encryption/decryption and ZIP editing are local.
-- The Tool makes no network requests.
-- The Editer requests only image URLs present in image fields for thumbnail preview.
 - Neither application reads Steam passwords, browser sessions, or login tokens.
 - Neither application launches, injects into, or modifies the running game process.
 - ZIP paths are validated before extraction by the Tool.